 Ryder Cup: U.S. team votes to limit access for Netflix's 'Full Swing' cameras over concerns

-Netflix cameras will be at the Marco Simone Golf and Country Club later this month for the Ryder Cup, but its access will be significantly limited.
+Netflix cameras will be at the Marco Simone Golf and Country Club later this month for the Ryder Cup, but the access will be significantly limited.

-U.S. captain Zach Johnson told The Associated Press on Wednesday that all 12 American players unanimously decided to keep certain areas at the tournament in Italy off limits for the “Full Swing” camera crew.
+U.S. captain Zach Johnson told The Associated Press on Wednesday that the 12 American players unanimously decided to keep certain areas at the tournament in Italy off-limits for the “Full Swing” camera crew.

 Netflix declined to comment to The Associated Press.
 It’s unclear if the European team is placing the same limitations on Netflix’s camera crews.